madamegaymes/Fucking-Fast-Multi-Downloader/README.md

 ## Extra
   - You can use `link_extract.py` to get all the links directly.
-  - Just copy the html block where all the direct links exist.
+  - Just copy the html block where all the direct links exists.
   - Then paste the block inside the script in the main function.

 # Disclaimer